-If you‘re trying to get in shape for the summer but it’s just too hot—Then check out my three essential tips to get the most benefit out of your workouts so you can keep in shape in-spite of the summer heat.
+Trying to get in shape for the summer but it’s just too hot?
+Then check out my three essential tips to get the most benefit out of your hot weather workouts.
+All so you can keep in shape in-spite of the summer heat.

 #1 Workout with Your Hypothalamus